 Maternity Belt For The Expectant Mom

-An estimated 50 to 80 per cent of women experience hip and back pain during pregnancy.
+More than 50 per cent of women experience pain in the hips and back during pregnancy.
 This leads to extreme discomfort and, in some cases, lasting damage to the muscles and joints.
-Back braces for women who are pregnant provide optimal support to the abdomen and back as the belly grows during pregnancy.
-A maternity belt takes away the stress and added weight that often causes back pain and soreness.
-Maternity belts can also help improve posture in pregnant women, which can also reduce lower back pain.
+Back braces for women who are pregnant provide much needed support to the abdomen and back as the belly expands during pregnancy.
+A maternity belt mitigates the stress that often causes back pain and soreness.
+It can also improve posture in pregnant women, which further reduces lower back pain.

-Pregnancy back pain typically occurs where the pelvis meets the spine at the sacroiliac joint.
-To relieve pain associated with aching and aggravated sacroiliac joints, a pregnancy sacroiliac joint belt is a great tool.
-Through direct circumferential compression, the belt stabilizes and relieves pressure in the lower back, reducing swelling and relieving aches and pain in this area.
 These belts are normally available in plus sizes and are adjustable.
 This adjustability makes it great for women as they progress through pregnancy, and for those carrying twins.
-It is important to note that you should only wear maternity belts for a few hours each day.
+It is important to note, however, that they should be worn for no more than a few hours daily.